What is Earnings Season?

 According to data compiled by Goldman Sachs, companies reporting results are seeing four times the movement in their normal daily average.
 This is the most in the last 18 years.

-The movement across all sectors like healthcare, information technology, energy, etc. was higher than normal in the past four quarters (as of July 2017).
-The research done is in the context of the S&P 500.
+The movement across all sectors like healthcare, information technology, energy, etc., was higher than normal in the past four quarters (as of July 2017).
+This research done is in the context of the S&P 500.

 Opportunities for investors

 Wide fluctuations in the stock markets seen during the earnings season offer opportunities for making profits.
-Situations when companies are punished very harshly for missing their earnings targets but not aptly rewarded for hitting earnings milestones can be taken advantage of with the right timing of entry and exit.
-For example, due to low earnings shock in a particular quarter, a stock may become valued at a more reasonable PE multiple and thus, give an interested investor a better price for an entry.
+Situations, where companies are punished very harshly for missing their earnings targets but not aptly rewarded for hitting earnings milestones, can be taken advantage of with the right timing of entry and exit.
+For example, due to low earnings shock in a particular quarter, a stock may become valued at a more reasonable PE multiple, and thus give an interested investor a better price for entry.

 Using derivatives such as options can also be considered.
 Strategic option bets for market fluctuations can be placed in order to realize returns in the short term.